nikola-bodrozic/cypress-react/README.md

 That API call is mocked in spec at `cypress/e2e/render-users.cy.js` and corresponding JSON data are in `cypress/fixtures/mockData.json` this solution is CI/CD friendly since live API does not to be up.
 Only react app must be up for successful Cypress testing.
 You can set baseUrl in file `cypress.config.js`

-## Install and run prod build on port 5000
+## Install and run react app
+serve prod bundle in `build` folder on port 5000

 ```sh
 cd react